|

 Just before 1400 hrs an

-loss of gas was detected in the No 1 gas compartment and
+loss of gas was detected in the No. 1 gas compartment,

-River, Lt Byram G. Burt, who was at the elevator
+River, Lt Byron G. Burt, who was at the elevator

-controls, noted that the latter were not functioning.
+controls, noted that the controls were not functioning.

 Having lost control of the airship, Mabry gave the order